FinnishCustoms-SuomenTulli/account-register-aggregating-application/index_en.md

 |PART|PartialResponse|Response is partially provided.|Not used.|

 #### Result retention time in the aggregating application
-Complete results are retained for at most the pre-defined time after their completion, during which the results must be retrieved.
+Complete results are retained for at most 24 hours after their completion, during which the results must be retrieved.
 Results are only deleted after the expiry of the aforementioned time limit, not after their retrieval.
-The value of the time limit is described in the attached documents.

 ## <a name="chapter3"></a> 3.
 Information security